kihonvn/math/discreate/set.md

 <small>**Figure 3** - Venn Diagram for the complement of the red set relative to the blue one</small>

-The complement of a set &#x1D434; relative to another set &#x1D435; is a set containing all elelements in &#x1D435; but not in &#x1D434;.
+The complement of a set &#x1D434; relative to another set &#x1D435; is the set containing all elelements in &#x1D435; but not in &#x1D434;.

 &#x1D435; - &#x1D434; = {&#x1D465; : &#x1D465; &#x2208; &#x1D435; &#x2227; &#x1D465; &#x2209; &#x1D434;}